 To understand his one point perspective; draw a line along the top edges of both

+Ionic capitals and continue down at a diagonal until each intersect each other.
+Where they meet is called the "point".
+In the artwork “The Holy Trinity” the lines meet behind the dirt mound at the foot of the cross.
 Creating perspective depth means all linear orthogonal edges or lines must converge at this one point.
 The orthogonal lines and edges in the ceiling follow this perspective also.

 He painted figures moving through three-dimensional space, emotionally interacting with each other at eye level in one of art history’s famous paintings "The Expulsion from Paradise", 1427.

 Masaccio had great use of foreshortening increasing the believability that his figures existed and interacted in space.
 His strict art compositions with a pyramidal ordering of the central figures, is a system that would later be used by artists in the High Renaissance.
 Other famous artists of the Gothic art period are Cimabue Piero della Francesca.